Fontaine-de-Vaucluse, Provence: tourism & sightseeing

 Visit Fontaine-de-Vaucluse (Provence, France)

-But there is more to Fontaine-de-Vaucluse than this water source, and the village is an attractive medieval village surrounded by the dramatic high cliffs of the Vaucluse - this setting plus the emerald green river help to explain why this is one of the most visited villages in Provence.
+Fontaine-de-Vaucluse is an attractive medieval village surrounded by the dramatic high cliffs of the Vaucluse - this setting plus the emerald green river help to explain why this is one of the most visited villages in Provence.

-After exploring the valley between the village and the source, you can enjoy renting a canoe in Fontaine-de-Vaucluse to follow the Sorgue downstream.
+Just outside the centre of the village you can rent a canoe to follow the Sorgue downstream.

-Most visitors to the region will want to explore some of the popular villages, several of which are classified among the most beautiful villages in France (Gordes, Venasque, Menerbes, Roussillon).
+Most visitors to the region will want to explore some of the popular villages, several of which are classified among the most beautiful villages in France, such as Gordes, Menerbes and Roussillon.
 See these and other local highlights at places to visit in Luberon.

 Map of Fontaine-de-Vaucluse and places to visit